trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrdashboard.md

 Once you have the query processing completed on the dashboard which will typically take less than 10 seconds.
 You can click the download button of the desirable format and the report will be downloaded!

-##### Cancellation
+## Cancellation

-The user can cancel long running tasks by pressing the *Cancel* button against the query that has just started processing.
+The user can cancel long running tasks by clicking the *Cancel* button against the query that has just started processing.
 The results that have been retrieved up until that point is immediately made available for download and/or FTP.